 ADG events utilise a set of player divisions based on age, skill and gender.
-The divisions are taken from the PDGA set with an ADG recommended rating level based on the level of play observed in Australia.
+The division requirements used are from the PDGA tour standards located here.

 First time players are encouraged to participate in the MA4 and FA4 divisions for Men and Women respectively.